dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   * just like AM, UM implicitly exports all of its types
 * If same type (same fully qualified name) declared in both named & unnamed module:
   * type from named module is used and type from unnamed module ignored
+  * sealed class should have all subclasses in the same package - so even if you export it, no other named module can reuse it, because to reuse - other module should have the same class that was defined in the original module, and this will cause compilation/running error
-  * if same type is loaded from both NM & AM - you get `java.lang.module.ResolutionException` on runtime
+  * if same type is loaded from both NM & AM - you get `java.lang.module.ResolutionException` on runtime, just as same type loaded from 2 NM
   * if NM doesn't export package, still any class loaded from module-path, both NM & AM would try to call type from module, not from UM, and if it's not exported you get `Exception in thread "main" java.lang.IllegalAccessError` on runtime
 Bottom-up vs top-down approach: suppose we have 3 jars `A.jar => B.jar => C.jar`, where `=>` - means depend on:
 * Bottom-up: